 outs.
 Clock will stop on timeouts and foul shots.
-Also the last minute of the half and game clock will stop on whistle.
+Also the last minute of the game clock will stop on whistle.
 No O.T. except in playoffs where there will be a two minute period and 1 timeout added

-3. All Leagues, any player giving a technical foul will have to sit the rest of that game and not play in his/her next game.
+3. All Leagues, any player or coach giving a technical foul will have to sit out the rest of that game and not play in his/her next game.
 If the player gets another technical foul the player will be